 “Books and Religious Reformation in Medieval and Early Modern Drama” | Honors English Undergraduate Research Conference, University of New Hampshire | April 2013

 In addition to writing and editing services, Katy provides archival services.
 After working hard to produce content, it is vital to ensure that the information is organized and able to be maintained over the long term.
-The content is not usable if it is not discoverable and accessible.
+Information is not usable if it is not discoverable and accessible.
 Access tools, such as finding aids, enable researchers to locate relevant materials.
 Katy has expertise with both analog and digital materials.

 Katy is an editor, writer, and archivist.
 She found herself “lost in the stacks” after following her passion for words and stars.
 While still in high school, she presented a historical paper on Henrietta Swan Leavitt (pictured right) at an international astronomy conference and was then invited to visit the Harvard-Smithsonian Center for Astrophysics.
 There, she viewed cabinets filled with thousands of starry photographic plates from the late nineteenth century.
 A powerful scanner has digitized the plates in order to make them available to astronomers around the world.
 It was then that she discovered the intriguing possibilities of archives.
 Katy graduated from the University of New Hampshire with a bachelor’s degree in English/journalism and recently earned her master’s degree in archives management from Simmons College.
-She is available as an information management consultant under the company she founded, StarWrite.
+She is available as an information management consultant under the company she founded in 2007, StarWrite.

 The mission of StarWrite is to create and maintain well-researched, accurate, and accessible information that appeals to a general audience.